-- Communications: Minimum five quarter credits in college-level composition course - Mathematics: Two courses (10 quarter credits) required at or above introductory calculus level - Humanities and Social Science: Minimum 15 quarter credits; minimum of five quarter credits in Humanities, minimum of five quarter credits in Social Science, plus an additional five quarter

-• Additional credits in general education, cultural diversity, and foreign language may be required by the transfer institution, which must be met prior to the completion of a baccalaureate degree
+- Communications: Minimum five quarter credits in college-level composition course - Mathematics: Two courses (10 quarter credits) required at or above introductory calculus level - Humanities and Social Science: Minimum 15 quarter credits; minimum of five quarter credits in Humanities, minimum of five quarter credits in Social Science, plus an additional five quarter credits in either Humanities or Social Science for a total of 15 quarter credits; CMST& 220 and PSYC&100 required.
+Courses taken must come from the current ICRC distribution list in order to count as GER or GUR at the receiving institution.
+No more than 5 credits of performance classes are allowed. - Additional credits in general education, cultural diversity, and foreign language may be required by the transfer institution, which must be met prior to the completion of a baccalaureate degree